 The status of a PIN that is used by an application for user verification is stored in the PS Template DO and shall be indicated in the FCP in a response to the SELECT or STATUS command issued at the application/DF level.
 The PIN status information is indicated in the FCP in the PS template DO using tag 'C6'.
 The PS template DO conveys two types of data, first the PS_DO indicated by tag '90' that indicates the status of the PIN(s) enabled/disabled.
 The PS_DO is followed by one or more key reference data objects indicated by tag '83'.
 The PIN status may be encoded over several bytes.
 For each bit set to '1' the corresponding key reference (PIN) is enabled.
 The PS_DO is coded using a bitmap list.
-Bit b8 in the most significant byte corresponds to the first key reference indicated by tag'83' following the PS_DO.
-Bits b7-b1 are mapped to consecutive key references indicated by tag '83'.
+Bit b8 in the most significant byte corresponds to the first key reference indicated by tag '83' following the PS_DO.
+Bits b7 to b1 are mapped to consecutive key references indicated by tag '83'.
 A key reference data object may be preceded by a usage qualifier data object.
 The usage qualifier data object indicated by tag '95' is mandatory for the universal PIN, see clause 9.4.1 and optional for other PINs.
 This usage qualifier indicates whether an enabled PIN needs to be verified for access.
 If there is no usage qualifier, or if the associated data object is empty, in front of a key reference, this indicates that this key reference does not support this feature, and it shall always be verified if enabled.
 The content of the PS_DO usage qualifier is defined in table 9.4.
 From table 9.4, the value to be used for user PIN verification is '08'.
 The usage qualifier of the Universal PIN is defined in the context of an application and may have different value in different applications.

-The default usage qualifier of the Universal PIN after the ATR is set to "do not use" if at least one of the applications where the application PIN is disabled has the usage qualifier set to "do not use".
+The default usage qualifier of the Universal PIN after the ATR is set to "do not use" if all application PINs are enabled or if at least one of the applications where the application PIN is disabled has the Universal PIN usage qualifier set to "do not use".

-b8 b7 b6 b5 b3 b2 b1 Meaning 0 0 0 0 0 0 0 the verification requirement is not used for 0 verification 1 use verification (DST,CCT) use encipherment (CT) use external authentication (AT) use computation (DST.CCT) use decipherment (CT) use internal authentication (AT) use SM response (CCT, CT, DST) 1 -1 - use SM command (CCT, CT, DST) 1 use the PIN for verification (Key Reference data user knowledge based) 1 use user authentication, biometric based RFU (default = 00) Х Х
+b8 b7 b6 b5 b4 b3 b2 b1 Meaning the verification requirement is not used for 0 0 0 0 0 0 0 0 verification 1 - use verification (DST,CCT) use encipherment (CT) use external authentication (AT) 1 - use computation (DST,CCT) use decipherment (CT) use internal authentication (AT) 1 - use SM response (CCT, CT, DST) - use SM command (CCT, CT, DST) 1 1 - use the PIN for verification (Key Reference data user knowledge based) - use user authentication, biometric based 1 RFU (default = 00) Х Х

-Table 9.4: Usage qualifier coding for PS DO
+Table 9.4: Usage qualifier coding for PS_DO